sweeneyskirt/sweeneyskirt.github.io/README.md

 ---
 layout: default
-title: Notes about usng GitHub Pages
+title: My notes about using GitHub Pages
 ---
 ## Nancy Sweeney's GitHub Pages Testing Site

 You can use the [editor on GitHub](https://github.com/sweeneyskirt/sweeneyskirt.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.